 As the amount of available GFATM financial resources will be decreasing, the Government of Georgia is committed to increase the level of domestic funding to bridge the gaps and gradually take over the funding of priority HIV and TB control interventions.

 In order to ensure smooth transition from the Global Fund to the state funding of the TB and HIV programs, the Georgia Country Coordinating Mechanism (CCM) establishes the Policy and Advocacy Advisor Council (PAAC) with the mandate to assist CCM in identification of challenges of a transition period and advise on potential solutions.
-The PAAC will engage in advocacy efforts aimed at improvements in legislation, regulations, operational policies and practice standards related to TB and HIV prevention and service delivery.
-The key role for the PAAC will be to guide the development of a sustainability plan aimed at ensuring universal access to quality HIV testing, prevention, care and support and TB diagnostic and treatment services with domestic resources.
+The PAAC engages in advocacy efforts aimed at improvements in legislation, regulations, operational policies and practice standards related to TB and HIV prevention and service delivery.
+The key role for the PAAC is to guide the development of a sustainability plan aimed at ensuring universal access to quality HIV testing, prevention, care and support and TB diagnostic and treatment services with domestic resources.
 The plan will provide a detailed framework for handover of the activities currently supported by the Global Fund to the state including the necessary regulatory changes for ensuring the effective transition for both TB and HIV programs.

 The CCM seeks to hire a specialist to provide policy and advocacy consultancy to support operations of PAAC and facilitate transition planning.

 The Country Coordinating Mechanism intends to hire a consultant who will provide technical and operational support to PAAC – Policy and Advocacy Specialist.
 The consultant should work in close collaboration with the PAAC.

 The consultant will follow guidance of and reports to the Policy and Advocacy Advisory Council.
 PAS work is supervised by the PAAC chair.
 The PAAC chair reviews PAS performance and approves his/her timesheets for further processing.

 Job responsibilities include but are not limited to the following: